 1973 and Me outlines the significance of this tour for the Caribbean diaspora and others in Britain.

 1973 and Me reveals why 1973 was a landmark year for many of the contributors to the book.
-It also reflects on patterns of my family and Caribbean migration, wider perspectives on history, identity, music and politics, and the shared family experiences of watching television in 1970s Britain.
+It also reflects on patterns of my family and Caribbean migration, wider perspectives on comedy, history, identity, music and politics, and the shared family experiences of watching television in 1970s Britain.

 All of this is revealed with a fascinating collection of memorable events and interplay with the 1973 West Indies tour.